-- Amplitude control: Allows for varying the amplitude (10% to 100%) using the front panel LCD, the web page interface, or by way of external controls (analog signal applied though the user I/O analog input) - Latching Alarms: Provides an option for selecting the power supply alarms to be latching (reset required) or non-latching (reset by reapplying the start signal) - Start Ramp Time: Provides a selection for different start ramp times.
+- Amplitude control: Allows for varying the amplitude (10% to 100%) using the web page interface, or by way of external controls (analog signal applied though the user I/O analog input) - Latching Alarms: Provides an option for selecting the power supply alarms to be latching (reset required) or non-latching (reset by reapplying the start signal) - Start Ramp Time: Provides a selection for different start ramp times.
 This controls how fast the amplitude of the horn rises from zero to the currently set amplitude.
 Long ramp times may be useful when using large horns or high gain stacks - End of Weld Frequency Store: Provides an option for selecting if the stack frequency is stored at the end of each weld cycle - Seek Ramp Time: Provides a selection for different power supply seek ramp times - Timed Seek: Provides an option for monitoring, and storing the operating frequency at timed intervals (60 seconds).
 Periodic frequency seeks may be helpful when welder is not used for long periods of time.
-Seeks are timed from the moment sonics was last activated - · Seek Time: Provides an option for selecting seek duration - Frequency offset: Allows for varying the start frequency by way of external controls (analog signal applied though the user I/O analog input) or setting a fixed value using the web page interface.
+Seeks are timed from the moment sonics was last activated - Seek Time: Provides an option for selecting seek duration - Frequency offset: Allows for varying the start frequency by way of external controls (analog signal applied though the user I/O analog input) or setting a fixed value using the web page interface.
 This is useful for certain applications, where the force imparted on the fixture or anvil causes a frequency shift in the stack's operation

-For instruction on how to change the power supply settings refer to 6.4 Configuring the Power Supply Registers in Chapter 6: Operation and to your DCX Series Web Page Interface Instruction Manual (4000843).
+For instruction on how to change the power supply settings refer to your DCX Series Web Page Interface Instruction Manual (4000843).